GraphBLAS/graphblas-api-cpp/markdown/concepts.md

 ## Mutable Matrix Entry
 A mutable matrix entry is an entry in a matrix that fulfills all the requirements of matrix entry, but whose stored scalar value can be mutated by assigning to a value of type `U`.
-We say that a matrix entry `Entry` is a mutable matrix entry for scalar type `T`, index type `I`, and output type `U`, if it fulfills all the requirements of matrix entry as well as the following semantic requirements.
+We say that a matrix entry `Entry` is a mutable matrix entry for scalar type `T`, index type `I`, and output type `U`, if it fulfills all the requirements of matrix entry as well as the following requirements.

-### Semantic Requirements
+### Requirements
 1) The second element of the tuple `Entry`, representing the scalar value, is indirectly writable to elements of type `U`.

 #### Concept